-Why do we ask for a resume?
+Why do we ask for a Resume or CV?

 A Resume or Curriculum Vitae (CV) details your education and study, experience in the workplace and any volunteer roles you hold or may have held.
 It may also list the types of skills you have, such as whether you are a good communicator.
 This helps us to know your background before your interview.